-The Department of Public Health offers several academic programs.
-Students wishing to declare a major in the department may choose from the BS in Health Studies or the BS in Public Health, which offers two tracks - the general track and the health education track.
+The Department of Public Health offers two academic programs.
+Students wishing to declare a major in the department may choose from the BS in Health Studies or the BS in Public Health Promotion.
 Information about each of these degree programs is presented on the following pages.